NFL expert picks, odds, predictions, player props, betting advice for Week 9

 SportsLine's top NFL experts reveal their NFL picks, NFL predictions, NFL betting tips and NFL best bets for Week 9

 Approaching the midpoint of the regular season with NFL Week 9, we're finally starting to see some NFL betting trends emerge in regard to the spread.
 Favorites have covered in 57.5% of games, while home favorites are at almost 59%.
 The Week 9 NFL odds have just six of the 14 games with the home team favored, but you can lean into these trends with your Week 9 NFL bets.
-Among the home favorites are the Lions (-8.5) versus Minnesota, the Packers (-12.5) against Carolina and the Rams (-14) versus New Orleans.
+Among the home favorites are the Lions (-8.5) versus Minnesota, the Packers (-13.5) against Carolina and the Rams (-14) versus New Orleans, as the Saints will see QB Tyler Shough making his first career start.

 Despite those large NFL spreads, not every home favorite is giving a touchdown or more.
-Texans vs. Broncos has Houston as 1.5-point favorites as Denver comes to town.
+Texans vs. Broncos has Houston as 1.5-point favorites as Denver comes to town for a matchup of top-five defenses.
 Whether you prefer to make Week 9 NFL predictions on contests with narrow lines or large ones, having optimal NFL betting advice from proven experts is essential.
 Before locking in any Week 9 NFL picks or NFL prop bets, be sure to check out the Week 9 NFL best bets and predictions from SportsLine's red-hot Vegas experts.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.